 This is a key position in the new FPM organizational structure developed by the FPM Director to enhance responsiveness and service to all County programs.
 The position will improve communications with both FPM staff as well as customers.
 The position will provide oversight for FPM contracts.
 This additional position will provide increase operational efficiency, support program across the County and support employee engagement in alignment with our equity strategy and WESP goals.

-Performance Measures

-Measure Type Primary Measure FY21 Actual FY22 Budgeted FY22 Estimate FY23 Offer

-Output Hire and onboard position 1

-Outcome Improve communication, coordination, and oversight of contracts 80%
+Measure Type Primary Measure FY21 Actual FY22 Budgeted FY22 Estimate FY23 Offer Output Hire and onboard position 1 Outcome Improve communication, coordination, and oversight of contracts 80%

-Performa nce Measures Descriptions

 Position's responsibilities are intended to improve FPM's service levels.